 In 2000, Robbie started Vision Quest Coaching (http://www.visionquestcoaching.com/), a uniquely positioned program for endurance athletes focusing on high quality coaching delivered with the maximum benefits of the latest technology and training methodologies.
 The success of his athletes has helped VQ grow to five locations and, since opening, has helped hundreds of athletes reach their potential in competitive athletic events.
 In recent years, VQ was named the official coaching service of TREK Travel.
 And, in his most aggressive expansion to date, Robbie is now a partner in a 14,000-square foot facility that houses a state-of-the-art Vision Quest Performance Center as well as a TREK Concept Store.

-Robbie serves as the CycleOps Director of Training.
+Robbie serves as the Blackberry Farm Director of Endurance Coaching.
 His own coaching certifications include: NCSF Personal Trainer, USAC Level 2, USAT Level II.
-Robbie also proudly serves on the Healthy Highland Park Task Force as a committed member of the community.

 Robbie made his TV reporting debut with the NBC Sports Network (then OLN), joining Al Trautwig and Bob Roll as a commentator at the 2006 Tour de France, returning each year since as a cycling expert.

 Robbie has been helping to produce and star in the nations leading race training DVDs to Train Like You Ride.
 This comprehensive series, RealRides® Training System (http://www.realrides.tv/), targets specific areas of cycling performance and skills.
 Each acclaimed title can be used on its own or as part of the overall program.